-Experience shows students end up in two equivalence classes8.
+Experience shows that it makes no sense to follow just a little bit.
 It is hard in the beginning but the rewards are large.
 7We will introduce different logics and formal systems (so-called calculi) used to deduce formulas in a logic.
 We will neglect other aspects that are usually treated in classes or textbooks on logic, e.g.: - semantics (interpretations) of logics; and - correctness and completeness of calculi.